-The Session Initiation Protocol (SIP) [10] is the standard application protocol for establishing applicationlevel sessions.
-It allows the endpoints to create, modify, and terminate any kind of (multi)media sessions, such as VoIP calls, multimedia conferences, or data communications.
-Once a session has been established, the media are transmitted typically by using other application-layer protocols, such as RTP and RTCP [11], or as raw UDP data, directly between the endpoints, in a peer-to-peer fashion.
+The Session Initiation Protocol (SIP) [7] is an Internet application-layer control protocol which aims at enabling the endpoints of the communication to create, modify, and terminate multimedia sessions, such as VoIP calls, multimedia conferences, or any point-to-multipoint data distribution communications.
+Once a multimedia session has been established, the media are transmitted typically by using other application-layer protocols, such as RTP and RTCP [8], or as raw UDP data, directly between the endpoints, in a peer-to-peer fashion.
 SIP is a text protocol, similar to HTTP, which can run on top of several transport protocols, such as UDP (default), TCP, or SCTP, or on top of secure transport protocol such as TLS and DTLS.
-Session parameters are exchanged as SIP message payloads; a standard protocol used for this purpose is the Session Description Protocol [12].
+Session parameters are exchanged as SIP message payloads; a standard protocol used for this purpose is the Session Description Protocol [9].
 The SIP protocol also supports intermediate network elements which are used to allow endpoint registration and session establishment, such as SIP Proxy servers and Registrar servers.
 SIP also defines the concepts of transaction, dialog, and call as groups of related messages, at different abstraction layers.